 Who is eligible for Corneal Cross Linking

-The independent eye doctors at ICON LASIK are currently treating patients 12 years old and older who show indications for Corneal Cross Linking.
+The eye doctors at ICON LASIK are currently treating patients 12 years old and older who show indications for Corneal Cross Linking.

 There are risks with corneal cross linking.
 Corneal cross linking is a surgery and there are risks with any surgery.
 Your surgeon will discuss those risks with you in detail before your surgery.